How to Become Debt-Free ... and What It's Like

 How to become debt-free

-Before you can begin a debt-free lifestyle, you must first eliminate all your debt — every last penny of it.
+Before you can become debt-free, you must first eliminate all your debt — every last penny of it.
 You can pull this off using one of a variety of debt payoff methods, but it all starts with setting a budget.

 Set a budget